craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 We make our way to the Tser Pool, where Alenka is not awaiting and apparently only comes to infrequently, and we meet a man named Bogen who lied about knowing the people on Klarl's card.

 We meet with Madam Eva.
-She reads our car
+She reads our cards.

+Straud was a mortal prince once, and he fell in battle until the Vistani nursed him back into health.